 How to set up call reminders on Android

-There are two obvious and natural call reminder options for Android devices — both from Google of course.
+There are two natural call reminder options for Android devices — both from Google, of course.

-Google Assistant merely adds what you tell it to your Google Calendar.
-So after the customary “Hey Google,” just tell it to remind you to call whomever at whatever time you want.
-It will then make an entry on your calendar and you’ll get a notification when the time comes.
+Google Assistant adds whatever you tell it to your Google Calendar.
+So after waking it with “Hey Google/OK Google,” just ask it to remind you to call Person X at a specific time, and/or a specific date if it’s not the same day.
+You’ll get a notification as appropriate.

-You can also add a list of all your outstanding reminders on your home screen and cancel any you don’t need anymore.
+You can also add a list of all your outstanding reminders to your homescreen, and cancel any you don’t need anymore.

 How to set up call reminders on iPhone

-Simply tell Slackbot what you want to be reminded about and at what time.
-When that time comes, you’ll get a notification on your phone screen.
-Obviously, you will need notifications enabled, and preferably, the notification sound switched on.
+Simply tell Slackbot what you want to be reminded about, and at what date/time.
+When that time comes, you’ll get a notification on all the Slack clients you have installed.